Consultation and engagement

 We will communicate about consultation or engagement opportunities across multiple channels to reach a broad range of people.
 The tools and channels we use will vary on a case-by-case basis depending on the significance, who we need to hear from and always with an eye to trying new and innovative ways to reach people.

-Keep an eye on our Facebook page, local newspapers or apps, and our ratepayer newsletter.
-We will also use other tools such as radio, emails, letterbox drops, posters in our libraries and other facilities and onsite signage.
+Keep an eye on our Facebook page, local newspapers or apps, and our ratepayer newsletter Lets’ Talk Kōrero Mai.
+We will also use other tools such as radio, emails, letterbox drops, posters and TV screens in our council offices, libraries and recreation centres, and onsite signage.

 If you haven’t already, you can also register here for a bi-monthly newsletter all about consultation and engagement.